 Postdoctoral Fellowships in Academic Libraries

 Postdoctoral Fellowships in Data Curation for Latin American and Caribbean Studies

 Postdoctoral Fellowships in Data Curation for the Sciences and Social Sciences

 Postdoctoral Fellowships in Data Curation for Energy Economics

 - September 2017: Fellowship application period opens.

 - December 29, 2017: Fellowship application deadline.
 NOTE: Applications accepted on rolling basis.
-All applications submitted by the deadline are under review.

 - February-June 2018: CLIR will forward all qualified applicants’ information to relevant host institutions; each host institution conducts its own review process.
 The timeline and procedures for reviewing applications vary widely from institution to institution.
 For details, see Frequently Asked Questions.